caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *float*, *optional*, *default = 10*

-    WSclean option.
-Construct a mask from found components and when a threshold of sigma is reached, continue cleaning with the mask down to the normal threshold.
+    Used only during the first WSclean iteration.
+Clean blindly down to a threshold given by this parameter (in  units of the noise), then clean again the already cleaned pixels down to the parameter wscl_auto_threshold.

   **wscl_auto_threshold**

     *float*, *optional*, *default = 0.5*

-    WSclean option.
-Auto clean threshold.
+    WSclean cleaning threshold in units of the noise.

   **wscl_make_cube**

     *bool*, *optional*, *default = True*

-    If set to true the output of WSclean is a data cube, if set to false the output is one fits file per spectral channel.
+    If set to true the output of WSclean is a data cube, if set to false the output is one .FITS image per spectral channel.

   **wscl_no_update_mod**